Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 Preconditions:

 - `caller` is a bound, not chilled validator
 - `amount` is greater or equal to the minimum staking amount
 - `caller` has at least `amount` of free and lockable balance
+- This stake doesn't make validator overdominant (see later)

 Effects: